All Episodes

 We don't always applaud what businesses do.

-But if they're making those decisions in the free market, they can do whatever they wish, and then we can either choose to shop there or not, open our dealership or not, close our dealership or not.
+And then we can either choose to shop there or not, open our dealership or not, close our dealership or not.

-But when elected officials are doing this, and when government is, as the saying goes, picking the winners and losers, it's just a big infernal mess.
+But when elected officials are doing this and when government is, as the saying goes, picking the winners and losers, it's just a big infernal mess.

 It's just a mess.

-Mark Davis Fillman.
+Mark Davis Philippe.

 How are you?